Our team can assist you with advice in the following areas:

 Lawyers do not appear in this tribunal, instead a Referee (who normally has some form of legal training), hears the dispute.

-This tribunal is intended to help parties pursue individuals or companies relating to disputes of up to $15,000, or up to $20,000 if the person being sued gives their consent.
+This tribunal is intended to help parties pursue individuals or companies relating to disputes of up to $30,000.

 A Disputes Tribunal decision can be enforced in the same way as a judgment from the District Court.